concrete-jungle-org/TreeMap/scripts/readme.md

 ### Webhook Ping

 The script requires a personal access token with the correct scope to refresh a particular webhook.
-See the airtable docs about webhook refresh, also see docs/Dev_Setup.md for details on how to get the webhook id.
+See the [airtable docs](https://airtable.com/developers/web/api/refresh-a-webhook) about webhook refresh.
+Also see the [setup docs](../docs/Dev_Setup.md) for details on how to get the webhook id.